|Other OR Resources|

 The State of Oregon was organized as territory on Aug.
 14, 1848 and entered the union as the 33rd state on Febuary 14, 1859.
 It has 36 Counties.

-The State of Oregon is bordered by California, Idaho, Nevada, Washington.
-It has a land area of 98,386 square miles making it the 9th largest state.
-The 2010 population was 3,831,074.
-The capital is Salem and the official state website is www.oregon.gov/.
+Bordered by California, Idaho, Nevada, Washington has a land area of 98,386, making it the 9th largest state.
+As of 2017, its population was 4,142,776 across 36 Counties.
+Oregon’s capital is Salem and its official state website is www.oregon.gov/.

 Baker, Benton, Clackamas, Columbia, Coos, Crook, Clatsop, Curry, Deschutes, Douglas, Gilliam, Grant, Harney, Hood River, Jackson, Jefferson, Josephine, Klamath, Lake, Lane, Lincoln, Linn, Malheur, Marion, Morrow, Multnomah, Polk, Sherman, Tillamook, Umatilla, Union, Wallowa, Wasco, Wheeler, Washington, Yamhill

-Gold mining in Baker and Grant counties during 1862 and 1865 brought prosperity to the entire region.
-More permanent to the economy were the cattle drives across the Cascades from the valleys to the mines to feed the workers.
-This gave rise to the cattle-baron empires and cattle towns such as Burns, Lakeview, and Prineville.
-The sheep industry followed the cattle empires in northeastern Oregon between the Dalles and the Umatilla and contributed to the growth of towns such as Condon, Heppner, and Pendleton.
+It was in 1862 that things really began to pick up for the state, as gold mining in Baker and Grant Counties brought prosperity to the entire region.
+Cattle drives moved across the Cascades from the valleys to feed the workers, giving rise to cattle-baron empires and cattle-towns such as Burns, Lakeview, and Prineville.
+The sheep industry followed the cattle empires in Northeastern Oregon, contributing to the growth of towns such as Condon, Heppner, and Pendleton.

-European immigrants came to Oregon in the 1870s.
+European immigrants began to migrate to Oregon in the 1870s.
 Scandinavians drawn by fishing settled in coastal areas, and a large number of Finns settled at Astoria.
 Swiss immigrants settled at Tillamook and began the cheese industry in the area.

-Portland became a major port and during the 1870s added wheat commodities, thus attaining status as one of the major wheat ports of the world.
+Established in 1844, Portland became a major port during the 1870s, eventually attaining status as one of the major wheat ports of the world.
 Portland’s thriving economy drew a wide range of foreign immigrants including Chinese, Germans, Irish, Jews, Scandinavians, and Scots.